 In addition to patent protection, we rely on trade secret protection and confidentiality agreements to protect proprietary know-how that is not patentable, processes for which patents are difficult to enforce and any other elements of our drug discovery and development processes that involve proprietary know-how, information or technology not covered by patents.
 Each of our employees agrees to assign their inventions to us through an employee inventions agreement.
 In addition, as a general practice, our employees, consultants, advisors and any third parties who have access to our proprietary know-how, information or technology enter into confidentiality agreements.
 Nonetheless, our trade secrets and other confidential proprietary information may be disclosed and competitors may otherwise gain access to our trade secrets or independently develop substantially equivalent information and techniques.
 In addition, in January 2018 the FDA as part of its Transparency Initiative, launched a voluntary pilot program calling on biopharmaceutical research companies to release clinical study reports summarizing clinical trial data.
-Following the completion of this pilot program in March 2020, the FDA may consider making release of clinical study reports mandatory and may consider making additional information publicly available on a routine basis in response to concerns expressed by the academic community emphasized by the COVID-19 pandemic, including information we may consider to be trade secrets or other proprietary information.
+Based on these trends, the FDA may consider making release of clinical study reports mandatory and may consider making additional information publicly available on a routine basis in response to concerns expressed by the academic community emphasized by the COVID-19 pandemic, including information we may consider to be trade secrets or other proprietary information.
 If the FDA takes these measures, we may be forced to disclose propriety information about our product candidates and research, which could materially harm our business.

 The laws of some foreign countries do not protect proprietary rights to the same extent or in the same manner as the laws of the United States.
 We may encounter significant problems in protecting and defending our intellectual property both in the United States and abroad.
 Further, governments may in the future alter intellectual property rights in a manner adverse to us or to our third-party collaborators, including actions taken at the international level.
 For example, in June 2022 member countries of the World Trade Organization ("WTO") agreed to implement a multi-jurisdictional five-year waiver of patent protection with respect to vaccines that target COVID-19 in an effort to fight the pandemic and allow for a more equal distribution of resources, particularly for developing countries, towards that goal.
-This resulted from ongoing discussions among WTO member countries which began in 2020 with a proposal for a more extensive waiver that would have covered patents for COVID-19 related diagnostics and therapeutics as well as vaccines, and the WTO is still under discussions to potentially extend the waiver to such products.
-Similarly, some have argued that the WTO should also extend the waiver to apply to other types of intellectual property such as know-how related to the development and distribution of the COVID-19 related products.
-However, as of March 15, 2023 no definitive action has been taken on expanding upon the WTO waiver that is currently in effect.
-The WTO waiver, together with similar actions that may be taken with respect to COVID-19-related products, including those licensed from third parties, and as a result any potential competitive advantage would be lost.
-If we are unable to prevent material disclosure of the non-patented intellectual property related to our technologies to third parties, and as result any potential vadversely affect our business, results of operations and financial condition.
+This resulted from ongoing discussions among WTO member countries which began in 2020 with a proposal for a more extensive waiver that would have covered patents for COVID-19 related diagnostics and therapeutics as well as vaccines.
+The WTO waiver, together with similar actions that may be taken with respect to COVID-19-related products or other products in which we are or may become involved could materially diminish or eliminate our ability to protect the underlying intellectual property rights we rely on for such products, including those licensed from third parties, and as a result any potential competitive advantage would be lost.
+If we are unable to prevent material disclosure of the non-patented intellectual property related to our technologies to third parties, and there is no guarantee we will have any such enforceable trade secret protection, we may not be able to establish or maintain a competitive advantage in our market, which could materially adversely affect our business, results of operations and financial condition.